madcollective/stripe-donation-plugin/README.md

 In order to get currency formatting to work on the test server, one must manually choose locales to install.
 It doesn't come with any.
 First, log into the WordPress container with `docker exec -it stripe_donation_form_wp bash`.
 Once inside, run `dpkg-reconfigure locales` and follow the prompts to choose appropriate locales.

+### Zipping it up

+To package and ship the plugin, make sure to build the static assets with the `--production` flag, and then run `gulp zip`, and it will create a zip file of the plugin folder under `dist`.

 ## Installation for production use

 Get the production version at the plugin's wordpress.org page _____